codeinplace2020/faqs/coursefaqs.md

 **How can I make the most of this course?**

-ave fun with it.
+Have fun with it.
 Do the readings.
 Come to section.
 Download PyCharm and do the assignments.
 Learn from your community on Ed.

 **I have a suggestion for improving the course.
 How can I tell you?**